 Page 40 of the manuscript is typical: It outlines the Weather Underground's strategies for overthrowing the United States.
 Among the many strategies are: eliminating the feeling of patriotism among the general public, destroying the government from within, and starting a mass insurrection among the lower classes.Jawa Report also has details on the plans the Weather Underground had for re-education centers in the Southwest and genocide against those who could not be converted to "revolutionary" standards.
 America has always had its share of crazies on all sides of the political spectrum.
 For a look at far-right strangeness, there's The Turner Diaries, which lays out a blueprint for inciting a race war and bringing down the federal goverment.
 But it's pretty shitty when 3,000 academics are rushing to Bill Ayers defense to defend this sort of hate.
 The Support Bill Ayers petition is here, and I tried to sign up "Smiley Time Pol Pot" from the "Khmer Rouge University", but I think they are screening the thing, which might put a damper on any cyber-shenanigans.

-Yet a wide-ranging group of Iraqis remain dissatisfied with many aspects of the deal, if for different reasons.
+The Status of Forces Agreement in Iraq (SOFA) has been a topic of conversation in the media ever since Ambassador Crocker had to explain to the Iraqis, American politicians, and everyone in between that it would not mean permanent bases.
+But now this political beast has taken on a life of its own, and implications of coalition troops staying past the U.N. mandate (which expires on Dec.
+31) have become increasingly controversial.
+Spencer Ackerman attempts to dissect the complexities in his latest piece [Washington Independent]: Yet a wide-ranging group of Iraqis remain dissatisfied with many aspects of the deal, if for different reasons.
 Some would prefer that the text include a provision allowing a continuing review of security conditions before withdrawal.
 Others are concerned about the Article 22 provision, that when the deal goes into force “all detainees in U.S. custody shall be released.”Other thoughts on the SOFA includes your standard Ahmadinejad psycho-babble about the U.S. "pillaging" Iraq, and milblogger Greyhawk believes the very existence of this agreement implies that the war is over.
 Challenges for the next administration in our country and for Iraq's political leadership will be successful transition of security responsibility while navigating the political minefield of having coalition troops on foreign soil.
 Can't say I would want that job.

 Still others fear that an Article 28 provision does not obligate the U.S. to defend Iraq from external aggression while its troops operate on Iraqi soil.
 Rahim said these concerns were “not fundamental,” but added, “This is all happening in a climate where there are elections in the U.S. and provincial elections very soon in Iraq.
 And undoubtedly those two factors complicate the situation.”